ppegusii/rarwe/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## Description

+Learning Ember via Rock and Roll with Ember 2.5.0

 ## Prerequisites

 You will need the following things properly installed on your computer.